Eugene Onegin: Japanese

 There are 6 or more Japanese translations of Eugene Onegin.
 The first two versions were published in 1921, but the most popular version was a prose translation by Kentaro Ikeda in 1964.
 The latest translation was one by Masao Ozawa, published in 1996, in which Ozawa attempted to translate Onegin into the form of Japanese poetry.

 Chinese

 Since the first Chinese version translated by Su Fu in 1942 and the first translation from original Russian version in 1944 by Lu Yin, there have been more than 10 versions translated into Chinese.
 In the 21st century there are still new Chinese versions being published.

+Arabic

+"Eugene Onegin" was translated from Russian into Arabic by the historian and researcher Abdel Hadi Al-Dheisat (عبد الهادي الدهيسات) in 2003, and the Arabic translation is in verse and took over 4 years to be completed.

 Film, TV, radio or theatrical adaptations

 Opera

 The 1879 opera Eugene Onegin, by Tchaikovsky, based on the story, is perhaps the version that most people are familiar with.
 There are many recordings of the score, and it is one of the most commonly performed operas in the world.